-Before making it big as a solo country artist, Cole Swindell made his mark in Nashville by penning songs for major artists.
-Some of his most famous cuts include Luke Bryan's "Roller Coaster," Thomas Rhett's "Get Me Some of That" and Florida Georgia Line's "This Is How We Roll."
+Before making it big as a solo country artist, Cole Swindell made his mark in Nashville as a songwriter, penning songs for major artists.
+Some of his most famous cuts include Luke Bryan's "Roller Coaster," Thomas Rhett's "Get Me Some of That," and Florida Georgia Line's "This Is How We Roll."
+Now he's a successful country superstar in his own right, with numerous CMT and ACM Award nominations under his belt.

 Born Colden Rainey Swindell, the Georgia native released his self-titled debut album with Warner Music Nashville in 2014.
 He inked his record deal after he independently released his first single, "Chillin' It," which quickly caught country radio's attention.
-Over the course of four years, he's toured with fellow country music heavy hitters like Jason Aldean, Florida Georgia Line and Dierks Bentley.
-In 2018, he dropped his album All of It, which includes the impressive cuts "Somebody's Been Drinkin'," "All Of It" and "The Ones Who Got Me Here."
+He even landed New Artist of the Year at the 2015 ACM Awards.
+Over the course of his career, he's toured with fellow country heavy hitters like Jason Aldean, Florida Georgia Line, and Dierks Bentley.
+In 2018, he dropped his album All of It, which includes the impressive cuts "Somebody's Been Drinkin'," "All Of It" and "The Ones Who Got Me Here," followed by Stereotype in 2022 which featured the catchy "Single Saturday Night."

-Here are the 10 best Cole Swindell songs, so far.
+Here are the 12 best Cole Swindell songs so far.

 10. "Reason to Drink"